 After a long, hot summer, we have finally reached the cool months of autumn, my favorite time of year.
+The first part of the fall season is the best time of year for an autumn immune boost.

 In Chinese medicine, fall is associated with the respiratory system.
 As the days grow colder and the air turns dry, the lungs must work harder to defend the body against airborne pathogenic influences.
 Although ancient Chinese medical doctors had no concept of germ theory, acupuncturists and herbalists have long understood the importance of protecting the lungs during this vulnerable time of year.